iobond/aib/src/qt/README.md

 ### paymentserver.(h/cpp)

-Used to process BIP21 and BIP70 (see https://github.com/aib/aib/pull/11622) payment URI / requests.
-Also handles URI based application switching (e.g. when following a aib:... link from a browser).
+Used to process BIP21 payment URI requests.
+Also handles URI based application switching (e.g. when following a bitcoin:... link from a browser).

 ### walletview.(h/cpp)